o3de/o3de.org/content/docs/user-guide/gems/development/structure.md

 + An icon file
 + Code

-Gems which ship with O3DE are located in the `Gems` directory.
+Gems that ship with O3DE are located in the `Gems` directory.
 For more information, see [Gems Available in O3DE](/docs/userguide/gems/ref.md).

 ### Topics